 Federation of music libraries is one of the most asked feature.
 While there is still a lot of work to do, this version includes the foundation that will enable funkwhale servers to communicate between each others, and with other federated software, such as Mastodon.

-Currently, the platform doesn’t seem to have federation capabilities exposed in its UI, but there is a bot account available for testing federation between other ActivityPub platforms, such as Mastodon and Pleroma.
+Currently, the platform doesn’t seem to have federation capabilities exposed in its UI, but the platform offers a simple bot for testing federation between other ActivityPub platforms, such as Mastodon and Pleroma.

 While the federation features only extend that far for now, let’s dive in to some of the features that Funkwhale already offers.
 For this article, I’m simply looking at the demo instance set up by the project.
 As such, my feedback is limited to only what the demo is capable of.